 - Strengthen the validation process of financial information attested by senior departmental managers; and

 - Enhance the financial information presented to senior management to include multi-year financial risks related to salary projections, revenue fluctuations and funding pressures, as well as segregated reporting by short-term versus long-term funding sources relative to spending plans, to provide better insight over the sustainability of departmental programs and operations beyond the current year.

 - The completion of the period-end sign offs as part of the Financial Close and Reporting business process; and

-- Compliance with the TB Directive on Account Verification through TC’s National Sampling Plan (NSP) of procurement and salary and benefit payments as part of its ongoing oversight of key controls.
+- Compliance with the TB Directive on Account Verification through TC’s National Sampling Plan (NSP) of expenditure payments as part of its ongoing oversight of key controls.

 4. Departmental Action Plan

 4.1 Progress during fiscal year 2016-17